 So you’re in the market for a low-cost smart home speaker, but you aren’t sure where to begin.

-Of course, Amazon and Queen Alexa are old hands at cute and compact smart assistants.
-Now on its second generation, their $50 Echo Dot has been wowing Alexa-fans for almost two years.
+Of course, Amazon and Alexa are old hands at cute and compact smart assistants.
+Now on its 3rd generation, the $50 Echo Dot has been wowing Alexa-fans for years, and this latest upgrade in the device is a big one.
 Google Home Mini vs. Amazon Echo Dot – which is best?
-We put the two devices side-by-side and ran them through the gauntlet (ok not literally) to find out which device is better.
+We put the two devices side-by-side and ran them through the gauntlet (OK, not literally) to find out which device is better.

 It’s showdown time!

 While you could be forgiven for thinking that Google Home Mini and Amazon Echo Dot are similarly-priced devices offering similar specifications, a dig into the spec sheets reveals some important differences.
 Yes, these are both entry-level, compact, smart assistant controllers, but there’s nuances you should be aware of.

 With an array of seven far-field microphones, advanced Bluetooth audio support and, importantly, a 3.5mm audio jack, the Echo Dot is a low-cost Alexa controller.
 The 3rd generation of the device has greatly improved audio and sound quality over the previous Echo models.
 The Echo 3rd gen has a 1.6” speaker, and you can connect the Echo Dot to a larger speaker if you want.
 You can also improve the sound on your Google Home by connecting a more powerful speaker through the Google Home app.